OpenRailAssociation/technical-committee/project_proposals/liblrs.md

 ## What is the project's plan for growing in maturity if accepted within the OpenRail Association?

 * Validation of the proposed data model by other infrastructure managers
-* Code reviews from other users : optimization and reliability of the code
+* Code reviews from other users: optimization and reliability of the code
 * New features proposals and/or implementation
 * Proof of usefulness in other railway-related projects that could make the project known in other, non railway-related organizations